colinmcnally/chains/README.md

 # chains

-This is a prototype built to try out some thing about managing and analyzing scans of n-body simulations.
+This is a prototype built to try out some things about managing and analyzing scans of n-body simulations.
 Singularity containers are used to provide a repeatable and portable environment for building and executing code.
 The idea is that this is particularly handy when dealing with myriad dependencies, like Python based analysis scripts tend to end up having.

-The basic probem this system handles is the long-term stability of resonant chains of planets, in the style of:
+The basic problem this system handles is the long-term stability of resonant chains of planets, in the style of:

 > Matsumoto, Y., Nagasawa, M., & Ida, S. (2012).